gokseltolan/Assignment2/README.md

 http://morning-waters-9978.herokuapp.com/sdelab/person/

-How to run
+How to run :
-Server side --> ant start
-Client side --> ant client.start
+at Server side --> ant start /// at Client side --> ant client.start